 The business started, growing lettuces from a small rented field in Burwash, East Sussex.
 David would cut the lettuces from 5am and then deliver them the same day to local greengrocers and farm shops in East Sussex.
-It must have been the freshest lettuce money could buy!
+They must have been the freshest lettuces money could buy!

 The business diversified quickly into producing outdoor chrysanthemums and other cut flowers such as scented stocks for sale to local florists while continuing to grow lettuces and other salad crops in Burwash.